18 Feb BP Drill: Loading, Timing & Tracking

-PREPARING YOU FOR THE HARSH REALITIES OF GAME DAY
+PREPARING FOR THE HARSH REALITIES OF GAME DAY

 - Your timing is skewed as the “distance-to-speed” ratio differs to facing a pitcher on the mound.